cse-chalmers-gu-python/chalmers-advanced-python/lectures/lecture10/quiz1.md

 A. Python variables
 B. JSON files
-C. Databases
+C. databases
-D. Cloud storage
+D. cloud storage
+E. all the above

 ## Q3

-Match the term with its description:
+Match these terms with their description:

-- Persistence
+1. Persistence
-- Concurrency
+2. Concurrency
-- Scalability
+3. Scalability
+4. Efficiency
+5. Redundancy

-A: Storing multiple copies in case of data loss.
+A: Having multiple instance in case one goes down.
-B: Data remains saved even when server is restarted/powered off.
+B: Data remains saved even after restart/shutdown.
 C: System can handle large increases in volume of data/queries.
 D: Multiple clients can access/edit the data at the same time.
-E: Minimal computing resources are needed.
+E: Using minimal computing resources.